 And then there’s everything that we don’t see.
 Or mention.
 The tubes and bags, the wasted muscles and failing organs.
 The months of training and failing and starting again to get the basic things back on track.
 The daily struggle to learn and manage those things we’ve always taken for granted.

 And of course, the numb fannies.

-Vicky’s delight set the tone for the ward and among all of the spinal injuries and brain tumors, a quick bond was formed and an unspoken understanding of which lines could be crossed.
+Vicki’s delight set the tone for the ward and among all of the spinal injuries and brain tumors, a quick bond was formed and an unspoken understanding of which lines could be crossed.
 In a nutshell: all of them.
 There are no secrets between people who compare bowel functions more regularly than the bowels actually function.
 And each little victory was a victory for all.
 The Misfit Musketeers.

 My diagnosis of Acute Cauda Equina Syndrome just hours earlier and emergency surgery in the wee hours had barely sunk in.
 I wasn’t quite over my pity party, busy wiping tears and caked on snot from my face.
-I was just processing the news that I may not walk again when Vicky’s revelation sent my mind and my google app into overdrive.
+I was just processing the news that I may not walk again when Vicki’s revelation sent my mind and my google app into overdrive.
 You might be surprised how popular searches for ‘numb fanny’ really are.
 The conversation about lady bits bubbled on around me.

 ‘There’s a cure for that.’
 I finally announced (because if the internet says it, then it must be true).